 If you don’t know how to use it, click here to learn it under 5 minutes!

-I professionally use Jenkins as continuous code deployment tool.
+I professionally use Jenkins and TravisCI as continuous code deployment tool.
 I have deployed code on major infrastructures such as Amazon, Rackspace etc.

 For this blog, I use various Servers host my live demo in order to save up some cost.
 Here is few of them.